Joshua Lockwood-Moran is the Assistant Curator of the Bonington Gallery at Nottingham Trent University.

 Joshua joined the team at Bonington Gallery as Assistant Curator in December 2018.
 Since his appointment he has begun the establishment of the Bonington Gallery Archive, with the aim of building a publicly accessible resource that contains over 50 years’ worth of exhibition and organisational documentation.
 Joshua works on all aspects of the gallery schedule and is developing an ongoing public programme in support and expansion of the gallery exhibitions.
 He also feeds into the Student Curatorial programme ran by the gallery, that is made up of 10-12 students from a range of subject areas and qualification levels.

-In Summer 2019 Joshua was selected as one of twenty candidates for Nottingham Contemporaries ground-breaking independent study programme CAMPUS that will commence in Autumn 2019.
+In Summer 2019 Joshua was selected as one of twenty candidates for Nottingham Contemporaries ground-breaking independent study programme CAMPUS that commenced in Autumn 2019 - June 2020.